 For workers and students with a business purpose.
 Professional development can include conferences, seminars, information sessions, lectures, convocations, workshops and similar programs.
-In most cases these should not be formal classes for academic credit.

-- · When not pertaining to employment with ISU. - If receiving credit towards ISU courses as this needs to be handled through financial aid.
+- When not pertaining to employment with ISU. - If receiving credit towards ISU courses as this needs to be handled through financial aid.